 My travels in Peru were full of surprises – and its quality street art was the best one.

 I think you can tell a lot about a city from the quality of its street art.
-Lisbon had me enthralled, Berlin too – now I can add a new city to my list of street art hotspots from my travels: Lima.
+Lisbon had me enthralled, London too – now I can add a new city to my list of street art hotspots from my travels: Lima.

 Sure, every guidebook will tell you to stay in Miraflores (which we dutifully did), but what they won’t tell you is that there’s a far cooler neighbourhood from which you can base yourself during your stay in the city – Barranco.